 The weather in Porto in October is usually sunny and warm, with chances of rain.
 To be on the safe side it’d be better to pack a light raincoat.
 You can carry it around in your backpack as you explore this beautiful European city.

 Trying to understand what will the weather be like is more and more difficult so we always try to be prepared, packing light but trying to be smart!

 Porto is what you could think of as an “uncommon” autumn destination, but that’s all the more reason to think about it.

-Because people tend to travel to other, more popular European cities in fall, prices in Porto are usually lower.
+Because people tend to travel to other, more popular European cities, prices in Porto are usually lower.
 October is also very quiet because the summer crowds have already left.

 My advice is to book a wine tour and river cruise with free cancellation.
 If it rains you can just cancel without losing your money.
 If not, you’ll experience an amazing day trip from Porto!

 Edinburgh (Scotland) – The Perfect European Fall Trip

 Edinburgh in October might be slightly colder but it’s still an amazing choice for a fall trip in Europe.